David R. Collins Writers’ Conference – Virtual Edition

 STEP 7.
 Book Fair – Saturday, June 27 (optional)

-Conference book fair on the campus of SAU.
-Tables are $5 each, or free for authors who have paid the registration fee for the Conference (please indicate whether or not you will participating under the registration drop down menu).
-Space is limited to 20 tables (Optional):
+Virtual Conference book fair.
+Spaces are $5 each, or free for authors who have paid the registration fee for the Conference (please indicate whether or not you will participating under the registration drop down menu).
+(Optional):

 Modern Woodman of America,